Ayaz20009/HealthProgressMonitor/README.md

 ### Step 3 - create a .env file

-In the webup folder, create a .env file and add the following fields
+In the webui folder, create a .env file and add the following fields

 ```
 PORT="3000"